IntelligenceModding/Advanced-Peripherals-Documentation/docs/1.18/metaphysics/overpowered_automata.md

 Overpowered automata is turtle with overpowered mechanic soul upgrade.
 This automata will not use item durability

 But everything come for price.
-If you try to perform any operation with this soul without fuel - upgrade will broke immediately.
+After each operation with some small chance upgrade can just ... broke.
+Forever.

 ## Changelog/Trivia